VFW Pauses to Remember America’s Fallen … On Monday, Memorial Day, the nearly 1.7 million members of the Veterans of Foreign Read more

 Can a Social Club or its Officers run the VFW Post?

 No. VFW Post By-Laws and operating procedures are designed to keep the Post in control of all operations.
 The Post Commander is in charge of all decisions, not the Club Manager.
 The Post Quartermaster is in charge of all funds.
-The VFW mission should drive all direction on the social side.
+The VFW mission should drive all Post-related activities including the social side.
 That’s why VFW social club rules require that only VFW members serve on the social club board.
 There are no exceptions.
 Call the State Adjutant/Quartermaster for guidance when dealing with Post control issues.

 Are VFW Posts Still Making a Positive Difference in PA?